-The EL196DFE can be installed as a Direct Vent or Non- Direct Vent gas central furnace.
+The ML193DFE can be installed as a Direct Vent or Non-Direct Vent gas central furnace.

 NOTE - In Direct Vent installations, combustion air is taken from outdoors and flue gases are discharged outdoors.
 In Non-Direct Vent installations, combustion air is taken from indoors or ventilated attic or crawlspace and flue gases are discharged outdoors.
-See figures 1 and 2 for applications involving roof termination.
+See FIGURE 1 and FIGURE 2 for applications involving roof termination.